Sindhujav18/Flink-RT-Kafka-Java/README.md

 - https://kafka.apache.org/quickstart

 ---

+## Sindhuja Valeti

+## Demonstration Skill:

+- Creating Kafka Streams application.
+- Reading a stream from kafka cluster and printing key value pair on console

+## Prerequisites:

+- Apache Kafka installed (2.7.0)
+- JDK installed
+- IntelliJ IDE installed (Community Edition : https://www.jetbrains.com/idea/download/#section=windows)

+## Procedure and Commands:

+- After installing IntelliJ IDE successfully, create a new Maven project with group ID, artifactID and project name.

+- Add all the dependencies like kafka-clients, kafka-streams, log4j2 to integrate Kafka with intelliJ IDE.

+- Now create a kafka producer java class under the package structure, the source code for producer is

 ## Overview Of Apache Flink and Apache Kafka:
 - Apache Flink is a stream processing framework that can be used easily with Java.
 - Apache Kafka is a distributed stream processing system supporting high fault-tolerance.